OctopusDeploy/blog/blog/2023-08/benefits-isolated-tenanted-infrastructure/index.md

 published: 2023-08-28-1400
 metaImage: blogimage-benefits-isolated-tenanted-infastructure-2023.png
 bannerImage: blogimage-benefits-isolated-tenanted-infastructure-2023.png
-bannerImageAlt: Octopus infinity light cycle leaving Octopus towards a cloud in front of a grid of cubes.
+bannerImageAlt: DevOps infinity symbol leaving an Octopus-branded server, headed towards a cloud in front of a grid of cubes.
 isFeatured: false
 tags:
   - DevOps